MacaylaMarvelous81/GrowtopiaServer/README.md

 9. Disable all loging to console and log everything to file, this will free up console for CLI

 If you want to support development of this server, then make sure you contribute to this repo!

-Make that sure that you subscribe my channel https://www.youtube.com/channel/UCLXtuoBlrXFDRtFU8vPy35g and enjoy :+1: